TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 ---
 ## Major in Geography and Urban Studies

 Geography and Urban Studies majors study a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.
 The four research themes associated with the department are Social Justice, Globalization, Sustainability, and Geographic Methods.
 These are increasingly central issues to understanding and addressing global challenges.
-Geography and Urban Studies students are introduced to urban processes, spatial relations, geospatial technologies, including GIS, and qualitative and quantitative social science research methods.
+Geography and Urban Studies students are introduced to urban processes, spatial relations, geospatial technologies, including GIS.
+In addition, you'll learn qualitative and quantitative social science research methods.

 If you major in GUS, you'll acquire an understanding of the following areas: